Thursday, July 7, 2016

 Since then, science has bombarded plants with neutrons, x-rays, and harsh, carcinogenic chemicals to mess with their DNA.
 If a plant survived and produced seeds, any usable features were cross-bred into the food supply.

 In 1983 gene splicing began.
 Scientists no longer have to bother randomly damaging the DNA and waiting to see what mutants grow.
-Their justification for Genetically Modified Organisms is higher yield, lower pesticide use (however, see my previous series on Monsanto’s GMO Roundup Ready crops) and, they claim, lower cost food.
+Their justification for Genetically Modified Organisms is higher yield, lower pesticide use and, they claim, lower cost food.

 But one has to wonder: Did the scientists ever ask themselves what all their improvements were doing to the most important part of the plant, the only important part, really… the part that goes in your mouth?
 Or was the criterion simply, ‘Well, it looks like wheat, and it tastes sorta like wheat…’

-In the words of Jeff Goldblum’s character in Jurassic Park, “Scientists were so preoccupied with whether or not they could that they didn't stop to think if they should.”
+In the words of a character in the movie Jurassic Park, “Scientists were so preoccupied with whether or not they could that they didn't stop to think if they should.”

 What can you do?
 Is gluten really bad for you?
 If so, how can you avoid it?
 That sounds exactly like a setup for my next column.